 Multiple eligible categories.
 Attain higher interest rates by fulfilling one of the three options and categories suited to your savings and transaction habits.

 Multi-currency convenience.
-The DBS Multiplier Account is a multi-currency account which allows you to access up to 12 foreign currencies and the Singapore dollar conveniently and transact at your preferred rates.
+The DBS Multiplier Account is a multi-currency account that allows you to access up to 12 foreign currencies and the Singapore dollar conveniently and transact at your preferred rates.

 No foreign exchange fees.
 Pay up to 12 foreign currencies with no foreign exchange fees when you travel by linking your DBS Visa Debit Card to the DBS Multiplier Account as the primary account.
 The foreign currency transactions will then be debited directly from the respective foreign currency wallet.